-This report to inform an Appropriate Assessment (AA) Screening has been prepared by AECOM Ireland Limited (AECOM) on behalf of South Dublin County Council (SDCC) (hereafter also referred to as the 'Applicant').
-This Report accompanies the application for Part 8 planning permission for the proposed 12th Lock Studios which will involve the redevelopment of a large industrial unit as part of the overall 12th Lock Masterplan at the 12th Lock on the Grand Canal, Lucan, Co.
-Dublin (hereafter referred to as the 'Proposed Development').
+This report to inform an Appropriate Assessment (AA) Screening has been prepared by AECOM Ireland Limited (AECOM) on behalf of South Dublin County Council (SDCC) (herein also referred to as the 'Applicant').
+This Report accompanies the application for Part 8 planning permission for Grange Cottage which will involve the redevelopment of Grange Cottage and associated farm outbuildings (herein referred to as the 'Proposed Development').
 The location of the Proposed Development is referred to as the 'Site' and is shown on Figure 1.
-The Site is located on hardstanding to the north of the Grand Canal, which includes pavement and derelict industrial structures.

 This AA Screening Report assesses the potential of the Proposed Development to result in likely significant effects and, where those are identified, adverse effects on the integrity of relevant Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) (collectively referred to as 'European sites').
-The Site is included in the area of the 12th Lock Masterplan and the AA Screening carried out for the overall 12th Lock Masterplan concluded that likely significant effects from the 12th Lock Masterplan on any European site, whether individually or in combination with other plans or projects, beyond reasonable scientific doubt, can be excluded (AECOM, 2023).
+The Proposed Development is included in the area of the 12th Lock Masterplan which involves the development of the area around the Lock 12 at Grand Canal and the AA Screening already carried out for the Masterplan concluded that likely significant effects from the 12th Lock Masterplan on any European site, whether individually or in combination with other plans or projects, beyond reasonable scientific doubt, can be excluded (AECOM, 2023a).